huebschwerlen/crime-app/README.md

 Team Members: Hannah Heath & Sam Huebschwerlen

-Built with: HTML, CSS and Javascript
+Built with: HTML, CSS and Javascript and uses Firebase for databse of user reports

 Resources: